jungchoii98/Instagram/README.md

 ## Upcoming Features
 - Explore page for discovery of new content
-- Notifications
 - Following/Follower system
 - Profile Screen
-- Filter images
+- Be able to filter images when uploading photos

 ## Contact
 If you have any further questions, please don't hesitate to reach out on LinkedIn </br>